 Civil Wedding Requirements in the Philippines

-Grooms, brides – it is time!
-Prepare your documentary requirements because here are the civil wedding requirements in the Philippines!
+Grooms, brides – it’s time!
+Get your papers ready.
+And see the civil wedding requirements in the Philippines!

 A white standing design of "Mr & Mrs" on a table